Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 • Allergic reaction

 For some men, post-finasteride syndrome can be an issue (this is also the case for another 5 alpha-reductase, dutasteride).
-These side effects may persist even after discontinuing medication, but there’s limited research currently available on the matter.
+These side effects may persist even after discontinuing medication, but there’s limited research available on this syndrome.

 Learn more about finasteride side effects in our extensive guide.